tomquisel/tomquisel.github.io/_posts/2017-08-01-longevity-research-overview.md

 **The idea:** genes that increase the odds of successful reproduction early in life may have deleterious effects later in life.
 Because the gene’s harmful effects do not appear until after reproduction is over, they cannot be eliminated through natural selection.[^5]

-### Why is there hope for anti-aging interventions?
+### Why is there hope for longevity interventions?

 By the late 1990s, researchers had found that single mutations could triple the lives of of *C. elegans* (a small worm), and similar mutations were found for fruit flies, mice, and other organisms.[^4] This gives hope that the same could be found for humans.